ninabarzh/broomstick/content/posts/climate-collapse-democracy.md

 like international courts or UN pressure, have either failed or been co-opted.
 Activists target these buildings not just because they’re visible, but because they serve as local conduits for broader, often exploitative geopolitical arrangements.
 The tactic reframes the diplomatic landscape.
-It turns embassies into contested spaces, sites where abstract policy becomes concrete, and where power must face its reflection, even if only briefly.
+It turns embassies into contested spaces, sites where abstract policy becomes concrete, and where power can face its reflection, even if only briefly.

 ### The choice before us

 They will call us criminals.
 But when the law protects destruction and punishes compassion, only those who break unjust laws can claim moral clarity.
 This is not about hope - it is about determination.
 Every act of disobedience, no matter how small, frays the legitimacy of a system killing our future.
 Start where you are.
 Use what you have.
-Do what you must.
+Do what you can.

 ## Organisations and networks